-Comparison between medicinal and process chemistry highlights some of the key differences between small scale research and scale up moving towards commercial production.
-Upon scaling up from laboratory research to larger scale production there are a number of factors that need to be taken into consideration.
+Comparison between medicinal and process chemistry highlights some of the key differences between small scale research and scaling up – moving towards commercial production.
+Upon scaling up from laboratory research to larger scale production, there are a number of factors that need to be taken into consideration.
 Table 1 summarizes the SELECT criteria along with the associated considerations and potential issues.

 Criteria | Sub-criteria | Examples of Potential Issues |